grumpyf0x48/jbang-catalog/README.md

 ./ScriptTest4.java
 ```

+When some tests are failing, the script returns exit code 1.

 ### JUnit 5 template

-A JBang template to generate a basic JUnit 5 test for a JBang script.
+A template to generate a basic JUnit 5 test for a JBang script.

 To generate a JUnit 5 test class named `ScriptTest5` for a JBang script named `Script.java`: